HarshVijayvargiyaAstrology/hugo-blog-theme/content/authors/admin/_index.md

 status:
   icon: ☕️
 ---
-Harsh Vijayvargiya (हर्ष विजयवर्गीय) is a psychologist and occultist.
+Harsh Vijayvargiya (हर्ष विजयवर्गीय) is a Psychologist, Occultist, and Entrepreneur.

-With a PHD in Psychology from Stanford University and MBA from IIM Raipur, and masters in marketing and strategy, he runs business in the field of Occult Sciences with a global network of occultist connected with him.
+With a Ph.D. in Psychology from Stanford University and MBA from IIM Raipur, and a Master's in Marketing and Strategy, he runs a start-up in the field of Occult Sciences with a global network of Occultists connected with him.

 His research interests include \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\__.
 He leads the global occult science group, which develops \_\_\_\_\_\_\_\_\_\_\_\__.